terminusdb/terminusdb/docs/Explanation/DATALOG.md

 In this second query we have *joined* two predicates together by requiring that the target of the first edge is the source of the second.
-This gives us back all two element paths possible in the graph.
+This gives us back all two hop paths possible in the graph.

 ```javascript